 Grant recipients must document their projects, both in progress and at project culmination.
 This can include photos, videos, written reflection from recipients, project participants, or community partners, and any marketing material or press coverage acquired throughout the project.

 Your From the Top advisor is available to help you figure out how to properly document your project.

-Grant recipients may be required to present their projects utilizing this documentation for an audience of From the Top staff and grant funders within two months of project completion or before April 1, 2018.
+Grant recipients may be required to present their projects utilizing this documentation for an audience of From the Top staff and grant funders within two months of project completion.

 How many grants will be awarded?

-In 2017, From the Top will offer two grants of up to $5000 each to arts leaders who meet established criteria through a juried selection process.
+In 2018, From the Top will offer 2-3 grants of up to $5000 each to alumni arts leaders who meet established criteria through a juried selection process.